thucvp-uit/private-caching-proxy/README.md

-# private-caching-proxy
+# simple-caching-proxy
-A private caching proxy => support for http and https
+A very simple caching proxy => support for http and https